harvard-edtech/edtech-guide/react-2022.md

 EnumName // Enums also function as types

 // Common Data Structures
-{ [k in string]: number } // Object where keys are strings, values are numbers Map<string, Car> // Map where keys are strings, values are objects of type Car Set<Car> // Set of objects of type Car
+{ [k: string]: number } // Object where keys are strings, values are numbers Map<string, Car> // Map where keys are strings, values are objects of type Car Set<Car> // Set of objects of type Car